rovrov/rovrov.github.io/_posts/2014-11-13-objects-as-data-in-d3.md

 ---
 {% include JB/setup %}

 [D3](http://d3js.org/) uses a very powerful data binding approach.
-Typically, examples show how to deal with very simple data, such as `[1,2,3]`.
+However, many D3 examples show how to deal with very simple data, such as `[1,2,3]`.
 Let's have a look at what happens when data items are objects, for example

 {% highlight javascript %}
 var data = [